Reef Aquariums And LED Lighting

 Four Awesome Benefits Of LED Lighting For Reef Tanks

 A big reason LED lighting is so popular is the attractiveness of the lights–both inside the tank and out.
-LED lights tend to have a sleeker, more aesthetically pleasing exterior than older, bulkier lighting options.
+LED lights usually have a sleeker, more aesthetically pleasing exterior than older, bulkier lighting options.
 From an in-the-tank lighting standpoint, LEDs also do an excellent job.

 2. Visual Appeal